 The description on the demo page linked gives an excellent, concise setup of the necessary steps for running the code, and I encourage you to take a quick look to see what is involved.
 To summarize, the demo will solve the velocity and pressure through the bend for the incompressible flow equations.
 The demo runs a short simulation of the fluid flowing over time, animating the results as it goes.
 This is accomplished by setting up the mesh representing the space in the pipe, and using the Finite Element Method to numerically solve the velocity and pressure at each point on the mesh.
 We then iterate through time, updating the velocity and pressure fields as we go, again using the equations we have at our disposal.

 The demo works well as-is, but we are going to modify it slightly.
 The demo uses the Chorin split, but we are going to use the slightly different method inspired by Kim and Moin instead, which we hope is more stable.
 This just requires us to change the equation used to approximate the convective and viscous terms, but to do so we need to store the velocity field of the the previous time step, and add two additional terms to the update equation, which will use that previous information for a more accurate numerical approximation.

 So let’s make this change.
 First, we add a new

 Function object to the setup.
 This is an object that represents an abstract mathematical function such as a vector or scalar field.
 We’ll call it

-un1 it will store the previous velocity field on our function space
+un1 it will store the previous velocity field

 ... # Create functions (three distinct vector fields and a scalar field) un1 = Function(V) # the previous time step's velocity field we are adding u0 = Function(V) # the current velocity field u1 = Function(V) # the next velocity field (what's being solved for) p1 = Function(Q) # the next pressure field (what's being solved for) ...